demisto/content/Packs/Phishing/Playbooks/Process_Microsoft's_Anti-Spam_Headers_README.md

-This playbook will return SCL, BCL and PCL scores to the context (if exist).
+This playbook will store SCL, BCL and PCL scores (if exist) to the associated incident fields (SCL Score, PCL Score, BCL Score).
 It will also do the following:
 1) Set the email classification to "spam" if the "SCL" score is equal or higher than 5.
-2) Set a value of "Medium" to a "MicrosoftHeadersSeverityCheck" field in the context if the PCL or BCL value is higher than 4.
+2) Set the incident severity according to the playbook inputs (default is: PCL/BCL - Medium, SCL - Low).
+The severity of the incident will be set only when one (or more) of these cases occurred:
+- PCL (Phishing Confidence Level) score is between 4-8: The message content is likely to be phishing.
+- BCL (Bulk complaint level) score is above 4 -  4-7: The message is from a bulk sender that generates a mixed number of complaints.
+8-9: The message is from a bulk sender that generates a high number of complaints.
+- SCL (Spam confidence level) score is above 5 - 5-6: Spam filtering marked the message as Spam.
+9: Spam filtering marked the message as High confidence spam)

 For further information on SCL/BCL/PCL, please review these documentations from Microsoft: